 We cannot control the entire scope of our life because there are simply circumstances we cannot stop, change, or undo.

 There are also circumstances we think we can control, but we really can’t.
-We hope that, as we raise our children, we can control what kind of people they become but their free will is what determines that.
+We hope that as we raise our children, we can control what kind of people they become but their free will is what determines that.
 Yes, we have definite influence but must let go of our children as they grow into adulthood.

 There are other circumstances we can absolutely control and these all have to do with only ourselves.
 While we can’t control circumstances, we can control how they affect us and our responses to them.
 We can control our attitudes, thoughts, emotions, faith, and more.
-But life, circumstances and others, we cannot control.
+But life, circumstances and other people are things we cannot control.